Hansika-09/skills-introduction-to-github/README.md

-This is a basic dummy code to generate basic mathematical calculations using python.
+This is a basic dummy code to generate basic mathematical calculations using Java
 NOTE: only to test hold grip of using GitHub.